 Tooltips play an important role as part of the Business Central user assistance model, and we encourage you to apply tooltips to your controls and actions as well.

 You can reuse text from your Dynamics NAV Help for table fields: The FieldTopicTextExtractor tool can extract the first paragraph from your Dynamics NAV Help topics for table fields.
 The resulting spreadsheet will help you copy and paste the text from your Dynamics NAV Help topics into the ToolTip property of your controls.

-Mapping the table fields to page controls is not always straightforward because the same table is often used by two or more pages.
-As a result, the page ID can be many numbers away from the table ID.
+Mapping the table fields to page controls is not always straightforward.
+Because the same table is often used by two or more pages, the page ID can be many numbers away from the table ID.
 It requires knowledge of the actual solution to determine which tooltips are relevant for which pages.
 The FieldTopicTextExtractor tool generates an Excel file that you can use for this purpose.
 At Microsoft, we went through a similar process when we converted our field Help into tooltips.
-We find Excel useful because you can sort and filter, and then copy content in Excel.
+We find Excel useful because you can sort and filter, and then copy content to other fields, for example.

 In the base application, tooltips are in the page objects, so we edit code to edit tooltips.
 You do not have to do the same.
 You can choose to work with tooltips in the translation files or straight in code.
 Different solutions require different processes, so pick the process that is more efficient for you.